-Only the Director of Operations, Director of Programs, Director of Compliance, and Unit Directors shall be authorized to possess keys and badges to open a facility.
+Only the Director of Facility Management, Director of Programs, and Unit Directors shall be authorized to possess keys and badges to open a facility.
 If an employee is supervising a scheduled activity, they shall be responsible for the security of their program space.

-7.0 Facility Condition
+Facility Condition